gorenje/erlang-red-flow-testsuite/README.md

-# Erlang-RED Flow Testsuite
+# Erlang-Red Flow Testsuite

 A collection of test flows to ensure node compatibility with original Node-RED nodes.

-These flows are designed to be executed using the orignal [Node-RED](https://nodered.org) and the Erlang version - [Erlang-RED](https://github.com/gorenje/erlang-red).
+These flows are designed to be executed using the orignal [Node-RED](https://nodered.org) and the Erlang version - [Erlang-Red](https://github.com/gorenje/erlang-red).

 They provide a definition of what functionality is expected from the existing core nodes of Node-RED.